herotechcourse/kotlin-lotto-precourse/README.md

 ### Error Handling:

 Handle exceptions such as invalid input would be in a way that user can enter a valid input again after receiving the error.

+### Testing:

+For all parts of the code unit tests are being created and different functionality of the program are being tested.